akopdev/obsidian-bibtex-manager/README.md

 ## Motivation

 For each reference in Obsidian I create a dedicated literature note that contains meta information about the source of citation.
-BibTeX is a common way to store references in academic writing, that is why I decided to create a plug-in that would allow me to easily create literature notes just by copy and pasting the entry and save time on manual data entry.
+BibTeX is a common way to store references in academic writing, that is why I decided to create a plug-in that would allow me to easily create literature notes just by copy and pasting the BibTeX entry.

 The plug-in also supports automatic formatting of reference lists within the note, while keeping the original BibTeX entry unmodified.
 I use this feature to keep source BibTeX file unmodified, while having a nicely formatted reference list in the note.

 Unlike other plug-ins, I support mobile platform as a "first-class citizen", meaning there are no dependencies on external services or desktop-only features.

-You can use BibTeX entries from Zotero, Mendeley, or any other popular reference managers, as well as use rely on custom BibTeX implementation.
+You can add BibTeX entries from Zotero, Mendeley, or any other popular reference managers, as well as rely on custom BibTeX implementation.

 ## Features

 - Generate literature notes from BibTeX entries using customizable templates.
-This feature allows for the quick and easy organization of academic references.
 - Automatically format your BibTeX entries as a reference list, creating a well-organized bibliography within your notes.
 - Insert citations directly into your notes.